Asperger Syndrome

 Asperger Syndrome: What Is, Symptoms, Diagnosis, and Treatment

-Autism Spectrum Disorder – symptoms and causes
+Autism Spectrum Disorder – Symptoms and Causes

 The changes that have been brought have many benefits and allow people with Autism Spectrum Disorder to have a better life.
 Currently, to avoid stigma, ASD is treated as a disability, and it is not a disease that can be cured and returned to “normalcy.”
 Neurodevelopment is entirely different in people on the Autism Spectrum.
 Therefore, they will face difficulties throughout their lives.
 But with the proper therapeutic support and increased awareness, it can help them greatly.
 The general symptoms of ASDTrusted Source are problems that occur in two groups.